 Siberian Huskies are beautiful dogs, and most pet owners would love to own one.
 However, the cost of purchasing and maintaining this breed can be substantial, and you’ll need take this into account.
 So, how much does a Husky cost?

 The price of a Siberian Husky depends primarily on whether you buy one from a rescue shelter or a breeder.
-Generally, you can find a Husky for between $50 and $2,500 USD.
-A Husky puppy will most likely cost around $400 (and up) from a reputable breeder.
-However, rescuing a Husky from a shelter can be as low as $50.
-Husky prices may also depend on health, location, pedigree, colors and more.
+You can find a Husky for anywhere between $50 and $2,500 USD.
+Husky puppies will most likely cost around $400 (and up) from a reputable breeder.
+Rescuing a Husky from a shelter can be as low as $50.
+However, Husky prices will also depend on the health, location, pedigree, colors and more.